AhmedElshewemy/Chess/README.md

 # Chess
-build Chess for learn new things and improve skills
+build Chess for learn and improve skills